shamblonaut/odin-rps/README.md

 # odin-rps
-A javascript console game of Rock, Paper, Scissors
+An interactive game of Rock, Paper, Scissors made with javascript